MoebiusSolutions/cac-agent/Text-Only-Mode.md

 Text-Only Mode
 ================

-It can be convenient to use the termianl instead of a graphical popup for CAC interaction.
+It can be convenient to use the terminal instead of a graphical popup for CAC interaction.

 To enable this, simply create/edit this file: